daniellacosse-code/onlyweb.dev/README.md

-# native vue web wrapper demo
+# modern vue native wrapper demo - only web

 ## setup (osx only)